yig/GMU-CS425/README.md

 * [WebGPU Specification](https://www.w3.org/TR/webgpu/): The API spec.
 If you are wondering what a parameter is in excruciating detail, this is the place to look.
 I use it by searching for symbols.
 * [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h): The official C header developed along with the spec.
 It's more succinct than the specification, and shows the data structures precisely.
 I use it by searching for symbols.
 * [WGSL WebGPU Shading Language Specification](https://www.w3.org/TR/WGSL/): This is the specification for the shading language.
+* [WebGPU Samples](https://webgpu.github.io/webgpu-samples/): These samples are written in JavaScript, but our C++ programming style is quite similar.
 * [I want to talk about WebGPU](https://cohost.org/mcc/post/1406157-i-want-to-talk-about-webgpu): The history of graphics API's and why WebGPU is exciting.
 At the end, there are excellent overview diagrams that explain using WebGPU.
 * [WebGPU Bind Group best practices](https://toji.dev/webgpu-best-practices/bind-groups.html): An explanation of why there are bind groups.
 * [How to write a renderer for modern graphics APIs](https://blog.mecheye.net/2023/09/how-to-write-a-renderer-for-modern-apis/): An explanation of why modern API's are designed the way they are, and how to manage the fast path.